evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## The main idea

 This simulation contains two galaxy cores that move around the common center of mass, located at the origin of the coordinate system (Fig. 1).

+<div class='isTextCentered'>
+  <img class='isMax600PxWide' src='/image/blog/2020-08-01-two-galaxies/0010_main_idea.jpg' alt='The main idea behind the simulation'>
+  <p>Figure 1: The main idea behind the simulation.</p>
+</div>

 The two cores move in the X-Y plane.
 If we only consider the cores, then this is just a two-body problem that [we coded previously](/blog/two-body-problem-simulator/).
 However, this time we want to add stars that move around each core in circular orbits.
 The stars form discs that are tilted at adjustable angles with respect to the X-Y plane.

-<div class='isTextCentered'>
-  <img class='isMax600PxWide' src='/image/blog/2020-08-01-two-galaxies/0010_main_idea.jpg' alt='The main idea behind the simulation'>
-  <p>Figure 1: The main idea behind the simulation.</p>
-</div>

 ## A spherical cow

-This model includes a big simplification of reality: the stars in the simulation are massless, they only feel  gravity from the two cores, but not from other stars.
+This model includes a big simplification of reality: the stars in the simulation only feel gravity from the two galactic cores, but not from other stars.
 This simplification makes the model very unrealistic.
 In a real galaxy, the mass is not located at the center, but instead contained in the stars and dark matter and distributed throughout the galaxy.
 For example, our Milky Way contains a supermassive black hole Sagittarius A* in its center, but the black hole is "only" about one millionth (0.000001) of the mass of the galaxy.

 But unrealistic simplifications are sometimes useful because they can help us understand something fundamental about nature.
-For example, it would have been much harder for Galileo and Newton to discover that unperturbed bodies move at constant velocity without ignoring friction and gravity, which are always present in our daily life.
+For example, it would have been much harder for Galileo and Newton to discover that an unperturbed object moves at constant velocity without ignoring friction and gravity, which are always present in our daily life.

 ## Downloading the code